 Munich is located just 45 minutes, by train or bus, from the Alps.
 If you have always wanted to ski or snowboard the Alps, Munich is the perfect launching point.
-You can have an independent day by train or book a ski trip on a bus that takes you to and from the Austrian Alps, includes breakfast, lunch, lift ticket and a beer.
+You can have an independent day by train or book a ski trip on a bus that takes you to and from the Austrian Alps, includes breakfast, lunch, lift ticket, and a beer.
 The bus driver also handles all your baggage and you have a host who is responsible for getting your lift ticket.
 I highly recommend this last option for anyone looking to make friends or is intimidated by independent travel.
-Your host will be speaking German, but if you ask, they usually speak English and can come give you some personal information in English based on your needs.
+Your host will be speaking German, but if you ask, they usually speak English and can give you some personal information based on your needs.
 Find out more information about several ways to get out and ski the Alps with my comprehensive guide, here.

 10. Attend a Concert, Opera or The Theater